 It’s time to diversify…

 Growing your digital marketing team is exciting!
-But, when hiring new talent, how do you make sure you’re not biased, unintentionally excluding someone through your recruitment activity?
+But, when hiring new talent, how do you make sure you’re not biased, or unintentionally excluding someone through your recruitment activity?
 Not only would this be hugely unfair but it’s also illegal.
 The 2010 Equality Act makes it unlawful to discriminate against people for age, gender, sexual orientation, sex, race, religious beliefs, disability, neurodiversity, gender assignment and more.

 - Consider diverse educational backgrounds